marc0der/bdd-birdseye-view-talk/markdown/0801-impact_mapping_really.md

 ###What is it REALLY?!?

 * A Mind Mapping technique
-* Establish Goals, Actors, Impacts and Features
+* Goals, Actors, Impacts and Features
+* Interactive
-* Interactive and Communicative
+* Communicative
 * Visual
 * Fast